Kromster80/wr_toolkit/WR2 MTKit2/ReadMe.txt

 AFC11/FVR support is limited.

 Version History:
-                    Replaced old clunky LWO export with a proper one (taken from KP) for COB>LWO export as a proof of concept Fixed error in MOX>LWO export from 2.3.8 2.4.1   2022.09.18  Fixed several crashes due to code refactoring and 65k+ models support Added crash reporter module
+2.4.2   2022.09.25  Replaced old clunky LWO import/export with a proper one (taken from KP) for LWO<->COB as a proof of concept
+                    Fixed error in MOX>LWO export from 2.3.8 2.4.1   2022.09.18  Fixed several crashes due to code refactoring and 65k+ models support Added crash reporter module